Who honestly wants to go on a backpacking trip with a backpack this big…?

-I’ve evolved from a 35-pound base pack to now a 15-pound base pack and I’m happy there.*
+I’ve evolved from a 35-pound base pack to now a 15-pound base pack and couldn’t be happier.*

 *”Base pack” meaning all of my gear EXCEPT food & water and what I’m wearing.
 Not including camera gear either…that’s a whole other can of worms.

 This is called “lightweight” and not “ultralight”.
 I think I’ll stop just short of joining the ultralight cult where you cut out your clothing tags to save fractions of ounces.

-You’ll see I wear lightweight hiking shoes and ultra light mini socks.
+You’ll see I wear lightweight hiking shoes and ultra-light mini socks.
 This only works with a light pack.
-Anything heavier and you’ll have to upgrade to heavier shoes and heavier socks.
-See the trend?
+A heavier pack means you’ll need heavier shoes and thicker socks.

-I had been on the road to lightweight backpacking already, and this pack pushed me to the finish line.
-The pack itself comes in at just under 2 pounds, still holds a hefty 60L, and has a max suggested load is about 30 pounds.
+The Gossamer Gear Mariposa comes in at just under 2 pounds, still holds a hefty 60L, and has a max suggested load of 35 pounds.
 I was forced to get smart with my packing.